 Make Certain You’re Saving Files in the Correct Location

-Make sure you’re installing and saving data to the correct area if your computer has several hard drives or partitions.
+If your computer has several hard drives or partitions, ensure you install and save data to the correct area.
 Moving data to a secondary drive can help you make space if your primary hard disk runs out of room.

 You can accomplish this by changing the operating system’s default location for file storage.
 The steps are as follows.

-- Select System > Storage in Windows.
+- Head to Settings.
+Select System > Storage in Windows.
 From there, you may choose a new default place for your files, including documents and images.

 The default location for new Finder windows and files can then be changed from there.